Jar Incubators - Vertical Incubators - Horizontal Incubators - Egg Sorters

 VERTICAL INCUBATORS to save space

 This vertical incubators guarantee safe conditions for the professional breeding and hatching of salmonid eggs (like: salmon, trout, charr etc.) and can be combined and arranged in different ways, to utilise the availabe space as effectively as possible.
 The water (min.
 6 l/min) from the inlet, flows through the trays on which the eggs stay, and leaves the water tray over the front during the side canals to the next tray, were it flows again through the egg tray and so on, so that all trays will be supplied with sufficient water.
 Without disturbing the other trays, each tray can be drawn out and controlled easily and provides in the inserts (approx. 45x37x5 cm) perfect conditions from the fertilized egg to the swim-up stage.
-They are available with 4, 8 or 16 trays approx. 60 x 60 cm (for 50.000, 100.000 or 200.000 eggs respectively up to 1 liter eggs per tray) made from strong non toxic plastic material and includes the aluminum frames (approx. 64 cm deep, 60 cm wide and approx. 50, 84, 100 and 175 or 210 cm high, changes reserved) and all egg trays (approx. 50 x 40 x 4 cm) with PVC coated polyester screens.
+They are available with 4, 8, 12 or 16 trays (for 50.000, 100.000, 150.000 or 200.000 eggs, respectively up to 1 liter eggs per tray) made from strong non toxic plastic material and includes the aluminum frames (approx. 64 cm deep, 60 cm wide and approx. 50, 84, 100 and 175 or 210 cm high, changes reserved) and all egg trays with polyester screens (approx. 1-2 mm).
 Optionally isolation panels (clear or black) for the front or back are available.

 VERTICAL INCUBATORS to save water